apache/apisix/docs/en/latest/plugins/azure-functions.md

 ## How To Enable

-The following is an example of how to enable the azure-function faas plugin for a specific route URI.
+The following is an example of how to enable the azure-function faas plugin for a specific APISIX route URI.
 We are assuming your cloud function is already up and running.

 ```shell
 # enable azure function for a route